danielflower/npm-cranker-connector/README.md

   * we made a request to and received a response from a proxy target
   * the event includes data on the request and the response as well as the associated cranker router websocket
+  * quite low level debug
+* `crankedRouterConnecting` from a RouterObject
+  * the router is trying to create the `limit` number of idle connections to the relevant cranker router
+  * includes data on:
+    * the relevant cranker router authority
+    * the current idle connection count
+    * the idle connection limit
+  * very low level debug
+* `crankedSocketClose` from a RouterObject's connection
+  * a web socket to a cranker router is closing, because it has completed it's request or because there was an error
+* `crankedSocketError` from a RouterObject's connection
+  * a web socket to a cranker router has caused an error
+  * includes data on the relevant web socket and the error
+  * quite low level debug
+* `crankedPing` from a RouterObject
+  * response to a ping to a cranker router websocket
+  * includes data on the state of the socket which is a websocket readyState
+  * very low level debug

 ### Router Object